PUB0128

 Option 6: Publicly Owned Treatment Works System

-If a business is located in an area serviced by a publicly owned treatment works (POTW) system for wastewater and sewage it may be legal to release certain hazardous wastes into the sanitary sewer system.
+If a business is located in an area serviced by a publicly owned treatment works (POTW) system for wastewater and sewage it may be legal to release certain hazardous waste into the sanitary sewer system.
 Do not release any waste into the sanitary sewer system without the POTW’s permission.
-Contact local wastewater officials to discuss the type of wastestream, pretreatment requirements and local ordinances that may apply.
-Retain written documentation of permission to discharge the hazardous wastes into the sanitary sewer system.
+Contact local wastewater officials to discuss the type of waste stream, pretreatment requirements and local ordinances that may apply.
+Retain written documentation of permission to discharge the hazardous waste into the sanitary sewer system.
 Many wastes cannot be released into a sanitary sewer system.
 Solvents, sludges and pesticides may not be suitable for release.
 Do not release any hazardous waste into a storm water drain or on-site domestic sewage treatment system.

 Option 7: Hazardous Waste TSD Facility